1900: Founding and initial years

 Diehl turns 100:

 Diehl’s centenary is celebrated by the family and company, along with customers and partners from all over the world, in Nuremberg.
 Several thousands long-time staff are also invited, representing all of the group’s employees around the globe.
-The festivities of course revolve around Karl Diehl, the company’s senior partner, who uses the anniversary as an opportunity to transfer chairmanship of the supervisory board to his eldest son, Werner Diehl.
+The festivities of course revolve around Karl Diehl, the company’s senior head, who uses the anniversary as an opportunity to transfer chairmanship of the supervisory board to his eldest son, Werner Diehl.

 Diehl, a prominent figure in the Airbus A380 with major work packages: